What are some good Homemade Pottery Glaze Recipes

 • Measure out the ingredients for your glaze and divvy them out.
 For a full batch, multiply the ratio by the amount needed

-• Measure the ingredients once again, and then mix it together in the bucket
+• Measure the ingredients once again, and then mix them in the bucket

 • Be precise with this, and make sure that you’re as accurate as possible since a dangerous glaze could shatter the pot

-• Do make sure you have protective gear on as you do this
+• Make sure you have protective gear on as you do this

 • Take 11 oz.
 Of distilled water per pound of glaze that you’re making

-• From here, you mix it together and then supply it to your pottery
+• From here, you mix it and then supply it to your pottery

 And there you have it, a simple glaze that you can put on.
 It’s important to take the time to learn the different ratios, and never make something that hasn’t been properly measured out.